PHOTOX/promdens/README.md

 $$\mathcal{W}_ \varepsilon(t^\prime,\omega) = 2\int_{0}^{\infty} \varepsilon\left(t^\prime+\frac{s}{2}\right) \varepsilon\left(t^\prime-\frac{s}{2}\right) \cos(\omega s)\mathrm{d} s$$

-which simplifies the integral evaluation since the lower integral limit is 0 instead of $$-\infty$$ and also allows to use only real numbers instead of complex numbers due to the complex exponential.
+which simplifies the integral evaluation since the lower integral limit is 0 instead of $-\infty$ and also allows to use only real numbers instead of complex numbers due to the complex exponential.
 The speed up si rougly four times.
 In practice, the integral is evaluated using the trapezoidal rule with an adaptive upper limit and an integration step set according to the frequency and envelope.

 ## Citations